Triangle

 A man holds a girl as they press the button on the listening post in front of Lakeside Arts.

-Our current installation
+Our last installation

 Poster with a QR code, image of buttercups and text that reads 'Can a buttercup be a musical instrument?
 Listen to this recording to learn more about how the nature around us can inspire and even create pieces of music.'